opnfv/netready/docs/requirements/introduction.rst

 Problem Description
 -------------------

-Traditionally, OpenStack networking, represented typically by the OpenStack Neutron project, targets virtualized data center networking.
-This comprises primarily establishing and managing layer 2 network connectivity among VMs (Virtual Machines).
-Over the past releases of OpenStack, Neutron has grown to provide an extensive feature set, covering L2 and L3 networking features such as virtual layer 2 networks, virtual routers, BGP VPNs and others.

 It is often stated that NFV imposes additional requirements on the networking architecture and feature set of the underlying NFVI beyond those of data center networking.
 For instance, the NFVI needs to establish and manage connectivity